-- Originate from a certified U.S. Pullorum-Typhoid clean flock. - Test negative on a P-T test within 90 days of exhibition.
+- Originate from a certified U.S. Pullorum-Typhoid clean flock. - Test negative on a P-T test at check-in of the county fair when the county has been designated by KDA-DAH for surveillance.
+Routine surveillance testing will be performed for each county fair a minimum of once every 5 years.